Ensuring access to a world-class arts education is available to everyone.

 How to register with Accessibility Resources

-To obtain accommodations and support related to a disability, you must register with Accessibility Resources by providing verification that you have a disability and stating its effect as it applies to university level study.
-Students are required to submit current and comprehensive documentation from a qualified professional, such as a doctor, licensed mental health practitioner, or learning specialist, to the Accessibility Resources office.
-We suggest discussing the impact your limitations may have on your desired course of study with your practitioner so that we can help you prepare, and ask that you include necessary information and recommendations in your documentation.
+To obtain accommodations related to a disability, you must register with Accessibility Resources.
+Students are required to submit current and comprehensive documentation from a qualified professional, such as a doctor, licensed mental health practitioner, or learning specialist to Accessibility Resources.
+We suggest discussing the impact your disability may have on your desired course of study with your practitioner.

 You will need to:

-- Acquire documentation from your diagnosing professional that includes the following:
+- Obtain documentation from your diagnosing professional that includes the following:

-- How the disability will impact your experience at AAU
+- How the disability will impact your experience at ArtU

-- Specific recommended accommodations applicable to a university setting
+- Recommended accommodations applicable to a university setting

 Obtaining accommodations in college is different from what you might be used to in K-12 schools.
-You may be used to an IEP or 504 Plan, but at universities, accommodations are based on the results of a recent evaluation and subsequent report, similar to the way your IEP or 504 Plan was created following an evaluation.
+Students in the college setting will take the lead in requesting accommodations and will be asked to engage in an interactive process to register for accommodations.
+In K-12 the focus is on promoting student success.
+However, in college, universities are charged with providing “access” to students with disabilities.
 The transition from high school to college is a good opportunity to rethink the accommodations you may need that may be particular to our campus and curriculum.
-If you’re unsure if your documentation meets our requirements, please contact us for assistance.

 For more information, visit the U.S. Department of Education’s website, which provides more information regarding preparation for college, as well as the rights and responsibilities of students with disabilities:

-Disability-related information submitted to the Accessibility Resources office is kept in the strictest confidence, and will only be released with the student’s written permission.
-We will not release any information or otherwise discuss student status to any party unless a signed Disclosure/Family Educational Rights and Privacy Act form is on file with the Registrar’s office and the person is specifically denoted on that disclosure form.
-For questions about FERPA please see the Office of the Registrar–you can also find published policies and an outline of what is and not qualified as protected information within the Academy of Art University Catalog Supplement, University Policies section.
+Disability-related information submitted to the Accessibility Resources office is kept in the strictest confidence and will only be released with the student’s written permission.
+We will not release any disability information or otherwise discuss student status to any outside party unless a Disability Release Form is signed by the student, and the person is specifically denoted on that disclosure form.

 Once permission is granted, information regarding how to accommodate a student will be shared with the appropriate faculty and staff members.